 Simultaneously, we identified our community's GHG emissions sources (Chapter 2) and potential vulnerabilities to future climate hazards (Chapter 3), to lay the groundwork for a detailed list of ways to address the Board of County Supervisor goals.

 The complete list of new actions is provided in Appendix A. Complete List of CESMP Actions.
-If an action was already underway or in the planning phase and did not need additional support or modification, it was not included in the CESMP list of actions, but rather, considered an existing action and included in Appendix C. Existing County Government Actions.
+If an action was already underway or in the planning phase and did not need additional support or modification, it was not included in the CESMP list of actions, but rather, considered an existing action and included in Appendix D. Existing County Government Actions.

 Action Evaluation and Prioritization